pauldambra/blog_source/_posts/2026-02-11-how-i-do-user-interviews.md

 # be a Labrador

-Most importantly, you are there to learn.
+Importantly, you are there to learn.
 So, you need to be as interested in their opinions as a Labrador is in cheese.

 "I'd love to know more about..."
 "Can you show me..."